pe-si/esphome-pace-bms/protocol_documentation/paceic/0x20/SUNSYNK/README.md

 Thank you kitor for sharing these!
-They don't contain any info on 42h or 44h, the two main Read Analog/Status Information commands, but do contain documentation on multiple other CIDs.
-Some of those are more geared towards a multi-pack master/slave scenario with one master responding with summary info for all packs that it controls.
+They don't contain any info on commands 42h or 44h, the two main Read Analog/Status Information commands, but do contain documentation on multiple other CIDs.
+These additional CIDs seem to be used more from the perspective of an inverter querying the battery packs, and return redundant (from a status readouts perspective) information that's already included in commands 42h and 44h.
+For that reason, they not been implemented by esphome-pace-bms.
+This documentation would be invaluable for anyone writing a "BMS emulator" though!